QianmuLee/count_sort_file_name/README.md

 # count_sort_file_name
 You can download the whole folder, it includes all the necessary files for testing

-Run the file_count.py to star
+Run the file_count.py to start

 If you want to test using your own folder,